jeffreykegler/hoonlint/misc/whitespace.md

 it contains a body and
 a zero-length postamble, but no preamble.

-The last top-level hoon statement may be follows by a vertical gap, called the top-level trailer.
+The last top-level hoon statement may be followed by a vertical gap, called the top-level trailer.
 Comments in the top-level trailer should be at column location 1.
 The top-level trailer is a special-case of a vertical gap -- it contains a body and a preamble, but no postamble.

-# Fixed-arity hoons
+# Backdenting

 The flagship Hoon whitespace strategy is backdenting.
-Variations on the idea of backdenting appear throughout, but the archetypal case of backdenting is its use in fixed-arity hoons.
+Variations on the idea of backdenting appear throughout, but the archetypal case of backdenting is its use in basic syntax hoons.
 Here is a example of a 4-ary hoon:

 *From `arvo/sys/hoon.hoon`, 6752-6755:*